 Re-issuing of access for returning students

-Returning students can contact their School to reinstate their after hours access.
+Returning students can contact their Academic Services area to reinstate their after hours access.

 Bike cage access

 The following application process must be followed to add secure bike parking access to student cards:

 - Fill out a Security Access Card – Bicycle Parking form.

 - Complete and hit ‘send’ – your information will be sent to RMIT Security to process.

 - You can expect to receive access within five days of RMIT Security receiving the application.

 If you are on City campus, you have the option of taking your student card directly to RMIT Security and requesting Bike Cage access.

 Free and secure bike parking is available for cyclists at the following campus locations: